mauveferret/ISInCa/docs/console_mode.md

 `-generate`               | `-g`              | generates config file for launching SCATTER/SDTrimSP calculations (**NOT READY YET**)
 `-gui`                    | ---               | launch graphical  mode (also can be launched without any arguments)

-In this way, to launch posprocessing of same calculation you should type in the terminal:
+~~In thi~~s way, to launch posprocessing of same calculation you should type in the terminal:

 ` java -jar isinca.jar -c configs/isinca.xml`